Healthdirect Free Australian health advice you can count on.

 What causes sepsis?

-• people with illnesses such as diabetes, cancer, AIDS, and kidney or liver disease
+• people with long-term illnesses such as diabetes, cancer, kidney disease or heart disease

 How is sepsis diagnosed?

-Your doctor will organise several blood tests.
-Other bodily fluids, such as urine (wee) and sputum (mucus coughed up from your airways) might also be tested.
+Your doctor will organise blood tests.
+Other bodily fluids, such as pus, urine and sputum (mucus coughed up from your airways), might also be tested.

 To find the source of the infection, you may also need x-rays and other scans.